navt/reduction/readme.md

 # Reduction

-Reduction is designed to optimize the size of images on a website.
+Utility Reduction is designed to optimize the size of images on a website.
 Often, users upload too large images to the server :) <br>
 The logic of the application is as follows: first, directories are inspected for the presence of image files (jpeg, png, gif) larger than a certain size, then the found files can be overwritten with the optimal width and height (the proportions remain correct).
 Files are searched recursively. <br>
 You can select images not only by the file size, but also by the size of the "long" side of the image.
 The settings are placed in the file `data/config.json`. <br>
 To navigate how much the application is running in time and consumes memory, the Marker class is written.
 The results are written to the log. <br> <br>